Alphasights expert network

 Learn more about machine-driven expert networks in our AI deepdive: AI and expert networks, or read Techspert’s own explainer on AI and ML here.
 Other such “machine-driven expert networks” include Xperiti, NewtonX, CleverX, Prosapient and Atheneum (after its acquisition of Chime Advisors).

-Techspert is specialized on experts within life sciences (medical devices, pharmaceuticals, biotechnology and diagnostics), a focus that it shares with Bioinformatics Inc, Experts OnTap and Bioexpert Network.
+Techspert is mostly specialized on experts within life sciences (medical devices, pharmaceuticals, biotechnology and diagnostics), a focus that it shares with Bioinformatics Inc, Experts OnTap and Bioexpert Network.

 Third Bridge expert network